bplaat/nbl/README.md

 There is also a basic syntax highlighting extension for Visual Studio Code available.
 To install it you need to copy the `editors/vscode` folder into your `~/.vscode/extensions` folder.

 ## Things todo:
-- Byte code interpreter instead of ast traversing?
+- Byte code interpreter / JIT engine instead of ast traversing?
 - Make vscode syntax highlighting better?

 ## Types: